SuitablyMysterious/SuitablyMysterious/README.md

 #### People who don't know me IRL:

-Comment on one of my repos, tagging me with @SuitablyMysterious.
+Comment on one of my repos, tagging me with @SuitablyMysterious or email [contact@suitablymysterious.dpdns.org](mailto:contact@suitablymysterious.dpdns.org) and hope my Cloudflare email forwarding rules work.
 Also, I admire your enthusiasm for a random developer you found on GitHub.

 ## Skills: